Birkenstock + Arizona Essentials

 At Zappos

-Item Information View the size chart Birkenstock® Size and Width Chart Please be advised that the Birkenstock® Narrow width can accommodate both traditional narrow and medium widths.
+View the size chart No need to ponder−take classic appeal with you anywhere you go when you're rockin' the Arizona Essentials sandal!
 Go for a classic silhouette with a ready-for-anything attitude with the Birkenstock® Arizona EVA sandal.
+Ultralight and high-quality EVA upper is highly flexible and odor neutral.
 Durable and waterproof EVA uppers with an open toe.
+Sandal is ultralightweight, waterproof, and washable.
 Two top straps with adjustable buckle closures.
+EVA-lined interior.
 Anatomically shaped EVA footbed.
+Raised toe bar is designed to encourage the natural gripping motion of your feet, exercising your legs and aiding circulation.
 Ultra-lightweight and shock-absorbing, one-piece EVA outsole.
+Neutral heel profile and deep heel cup keeps the natural padding of your foot where it belongs, under the heel, distributing your body weight more evenly.
 Washable.
+Anatomically shaped EVA footbed for superior support and underfoot comfort.
+Flexible EVA outsole offers lightweight, shock absorbing support with lasting durability.
+Heat Warning - Cork footbeds or EVA soles can be damaged by exposure to concentrated heat.
+Do not leave your footwear in direct sunlight or in closed cars on warm days.
+If your footwear becomes wet, allow it to air dry slowly, away from direct heat.
 Made in Germany.
-Product measurements were taken using size 42 (US Men's 9-9.5), width Regular.
+Product measurements were taken using size 38 (US Women's 7-7.5), width Narrow.
 Please note that measurements may vary by size.
 Weight of footwear is based on a single item, not a pair.
-Measurements: Weight: 3 oz View Zappos.com Glossary of Terms Find something wrong in this description?
+Measurements: Weight: 4 oz View Zappos.com Glossary of Terms Find something wrong in this description?
 Help us fix it!